ylzhong/RepData_PeerAssessment1/PA1_template.md

 ## 5    NA 2012-10-01       20
 ## 6    NA 2012-10-01       25
 ```
+My way of filling in missing values are replacing missing value with mean of that 5-min time interval.
+I already have a dataframe with all the means and I matched missing value with its
+corresponding mean using "interval".

 ```r
 #fill missing value with mean of that 5- min time interval